Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Numerical Examples

 In this example, we consider the model from \cite{goseaQuad}, which is a \(40^{\text{th}}\)-order low-pass Butterworth filter with a cutoff frequency of \(0.6\) rad/sec.
 For frequency-domain QuadBT, 100 uniformly-spaced Gauss–Legendre quadrature nodes and weights are generated over the frequency range \(-\pi\) to \(\pi\) rad/sec.
 These are used to approximate both the controllability and observability Gramians.
 Transfer function samples at the quadrature nodes are obtained from the state-space realization of the Butterworth filter, generated using MATLAB’s `\textit{butter}` command.
 For time-limited QuadBT, 100 impulse response samples are generated from the same state-space model.
 The corresponding quadruplets are then constructed and used to perform QuadBT.
 Next, 100 PORK shifts are computed as described in Subsection \ref{subex_1}, followed by the evaluation of transfer function samples and construction of the associated quadruplet.

-Figure~\ref{fig7} presents the 20 largest Hankel singular values approximated by QuadBT and DD-PORK-DTBT.
-As shown, DD-PORK-DTBT closely matches all 20 Hankel singular values.
+Figure~\ref{fig7} presents the 20 largest Hankel singular values approximated by QuadBT and NI-PORK-DTBT.
+As shown, NI-PORK-DTBT closely matches all 20 Hankel singular values.
 Figure~\ref{fig8} shows the \(\mathcal{H}_\infty\) norm of the relative error \(\frac{||G(z) - G_r(z)||_{\mathcal{H}_\infty}}{||G(z)||_{\mathcal{H}_\infty}}\) for ROMs of orders 1 through 20.
-The results indicate that DD-PORK-DTBT provides accuracy comparable to that of QuadBT.
+The results indicate that NI-PORK-DTBT provides accuracy comparable to that of QuadBT.

 Using the same quadruplets, FD-Quad-DTIRKA, TD-DTIRKA, and PORK-DTIRKA are applied to compute a \(15^{\text{th}}\)-order ROM.
 Figure~\ref{fig9} displays the frequency response of \(G(z)\) and the ROMs \(G_r(z)\) produced by DT-IRKA, FD-Quad-DTIRKA, TD-DTIRKA, and PORK-DTIRKA.
 The plots show that the proposed methods achieve accuracy on par with DT-IRKA.